Libsharp/libsharp/README.md

 # Development has moved

-This repository has been archived and is only kept so that packages depending on it have a cacnonical places to download the last version.
+This repository has been archived and is only kept so that packages depending on it have a cacnonical place to download the last version.

 For new projects using spherical harmonic transforms we recommend to use
 - `libsharp2` (https://gitlab.mpcdf.mpg.de/mtr/libsharp) if you need MPI
   functionality, or
-- `the `sht` component of https://gitlab.mpcdf.mpg.de/mtr/ducc if your project is written in modern C++ or Python, and you don't need MPI support within the transforms.
+- the `sht` component of https://gitlab.mpcdf.mpg.de/mtr/ducc if your project is written in modern C++ or Python, and you don't need MPI support within the transforms.